Kameshdangeti/Firestore/Readme.md

    ->This code shows about random no in promises function which is even or odd.
 ## t.ChainingPromise_Function.js
    ->This code shows the chaining of promise function.
+## u.Promise-For-webservice-call.js
+   ->This code shows the promise for webservice call.